 The Hardest Part of Living on a Budget: Where to Start

 So, you’ve decided to start living on a budget!
-Great—where do you start?!
-Since you’ve finally decided you’re going to proceed with creating this “budget,” you’d better start now before the mood passes.
+Great — but where do you start?!
+Since you’ve decided to proceed with creating this “budget thing,” you’d better start now before the mood passes.

 - I don’t really need a budget.

-- I should really “carve” out a significant block of time during the day—or even the weekend—to create it.
-After all, a masterpiece takes time (insert rolling eyes here).
+- I should really “carve” out a significant block of time during the day — or even the weekend — to create it.
+After all, a masterpiece does take time (insert rolling eyes here).

-- And the doozy: I’ll wait until the 1st of the month to start, since the slate will be clean and circumstances will (magically) improve by then.
+- And the doozy: I’ll wait until the 1st of the month to start.
+The slate will be clean and my circumstances will have (magically) improved by then.

-Lies, lies, lies!
-What was ultimately holding me back—why I wanted to avoid creating a budget altogether—was that budgeting forced me to face the truth of how much money I spent, and on what!
-Yikes!
-Talk about hard truths!
+What was ultimately holding me back, and why I wanted to avoid creating a budget altogether was simple.
+Creating a budget forced me to face the truth of how much money I spent, and on what!
+Ouch!

 Why Creating a Budget Feels Scary

 Truthfully, it was a little (okay, very) scary for me to buckle down and face my finances.
-It’s one thing to blow smoke at those around you, and think they are buying whatever you’re feeding them, but it’s an entirely different story when you have to get brutally honest with yourself.
+It’s one thing to blow smoke at those around you, it’s an entirely different story when you get (brutally) honest with yourself.

 Like many Americans, I liked the “idea” of living on a budget but I wasn’t sure about the reality.
-Thinking about creating a budget to better your financial situation, versus actually creating a budget entails more than going-through-the-motions; it requires a change in your mindset.
+Thinking about creating a budget, versus actually creating a budget entails more than going-through-the-motions; it requires a change in your mindset.

 Sometimes (okay, almost always), change is a tough one to tackle for one big reason: embarrassment!
-I get this!
-Part of your monthly expenses may include several not-so-little debts (like that high-interest credit card), and thinking about debt is overwhelming at best and mortifying at worst.
+I GET this!
+Part of your monthly expenses may include several not-so-little debts (like that high-interest credit card).
+And, sometimes, thinking about debt is overwhelming at best, and mortifying at worst.

-Truth-be-told, I’ve had debt—and I’m talking a lot of debt, both personally as well as professionally.
+Truth-be-told, I’ve had debt — and I’m talking a lot of debt, both personally as well as professionally.
 I was determined to get out from under that burden.
 It was tough and it was embarrassing.
-But I reached a point where I didn’t care what I had to do or give up or how long it took.
-I had to get brutally honest with myself and to commit fully, I gave myself a timeframe of when I would see the light at the end of the tunnel and start making a dent in my debt.
+But I also reached a point where I didn’t care what I had to do (or give up) or how long it took.
+I had to get brutally honest with myself and to commit fully.
+I gave myself a timeframe of when I would see the light at the end of the tunnel. and started making a dent in my debt.

 1. Block Out Time

-Every good goal (including financial goals) are time-bound.
+Every realistic goal (including financial goals) are time-bound.
 This means creating time NOW to start budgeting.
 It also means setting up a timeline for tackling your goals.

 When I started living on a budget, I gave myself a specific timeframe for each liability I wanted to conquer.
 I tackled this by targeting a particular debt and either reducing it (again, by a specific timeframe) or paying it off completely.
 Once I had crushed one debt, I was on to the next liability.

 Do you see how my mindset had to change if I wanted my situation to change?
-It certainly wasn’t easy, and yes, living on a budget sucked at first, but it got easier and easier as time went on.
-Eventually, I finally achieved my goal of being debt-free, and yet, I still create and live by a month-to-month budget to this day.
+It certainly wasn’t easy, and yes, living on a budget (really) sucked at first, but it got easier as time went on.
+Eventually, I finally achieved my goal of being debt-free, and I built a nice cash cushion along the way.
+And yet, I still create and live by a budget to this day.

 Here’s the deal: you can’t live your life thinking you will forever dwell in “deprivation mode.”
 Because if you do, you won’t bother taking the time to start.
 And believe me, by breaking your biggest goals down into smaller, more manageable bites, you will get there.
 There is a light at the end of the tunnel, even if you can’t see it yet.